Varumayin Niram Sivappu: Themes

 Varumayin Niram Sivappu, a satire on the unemployment crisis India was facing in the 1980s, revolves around the themes of unemployment and poverty in India, particularly for graduates.
 It also criticises "factional politics" as the root cause behind both problems.
 The character Rangan's anger towards the system's failure to provide employment and decent living for its people is conveyed when he recites poems by Subramania Bharati.
 Writing for Jump Cut, Kumuthan Maderya viewed Varumayin Niram Sivappu as belonging to the "angry young man" genre: one that rebels against establishment.
 The film also criticises bureaucracy, nepotism and red tape as major causes for unemployment and poverty in the country.
 Sujatha Narayanan, writing for The New Indian Express, noted its similarities to Nenjirukkum Varai (1967).

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan and lyrics were written by Kannadasan for Tamil and by Acharya Aatreya for Telugu.
 The Tamil version includes two songs written by Subramania Bharati.
 The song "Nalladhor Veenai" is based on Tilang raga.
-The song "Tu Hai Raja" is predominantly in Hindi, save for the last few lines which are in Tamil.
+The song "Tu Hai Raja" is predominantly in Hindi, save for the last few lines which are in Tamil and Telugu in their respective versions.